arm-university/micro-course/Markdown microcourse v2.md

 ## The interface

 The MakeCode website lets you program your micro:bit using a block-based programming language.
 These blocks do everything a "proper" programming language does, but they allow you to program visually without worrying about the syntax.
 You can also program your micro:bit using JavaScript or Python if you want to.
 Some blocks, such as the microphone blocks, will only work on the new (V2) micro:bit, but these are clearly labelled.
 All other blocks will work on both versions.
-You can also add additional packages that give you more blocks to play with—more on this later.
+You can also add additional packages that give you more blocks to play withï¿½more on this later.

 ___